 - Avoid the company of unbelievers

-- Stay away from what would defy you or turn your heart away from pleasing God.
+- Stay away from what would defile you or turn your heart away from pleasing God.